Unit testing in .NET and .NET 5

 for example to do regression testing, using Continous Integration.
 At the end of this course you will go

 home with a solid and practical understanding of unit testing and how to apply this in real life.
 U2U is known for

-real-life approuch to training, so each chapter is accompanied with a hands-on lab.
+its real-life approuch to training, so each chapter is accompanied with lots of hands-on labs.